A SHORT HISTORY OF STONEHOUSE

 Jock must have been some man as it was a common saying to warned children if they did wrong by saying "If you don't behave I will get Jock the Jingler to you."
 His arms and hands constantly shook, no doubt giving him the nickname Jingler Sorbie, he also had difficult speech.

-What a lot of the villagers didn't know that Jock had served his country and came back from WW1 in 1917 with Shell Shock.
-His discharge papers from December that year show that he was "of good character during his service".
+What a lot of the villagers didn't know that Jock had served his country and came back from WW1 in December 1917.
+The medical notes on his discharge papers read "Spasm of muscles of right hand and mental stupor (shell shock)".
+They also record that he was "of good character during his service".

 In tribute I have written this short poem :